Menu

 Neuroscience: A Growing Specialty and Philosophy

-4:40 pm – 5:10 pm CDT (.5 CE contact hour)
+4:40 pm – 5:10 pm CDT (0.5 CE contact hours)

 Session: (103)

-Della Mathew, PhD, MSN, RN
+Della Mathew, PhD MSN RN

 Overview on Neuroscience as a growing Specialty and Philosophy.